There is no mistaking the challenge of this global pandemic. We remain committed to providing safe, quality care. Together, we will get through this.

 Yes.
 When Pacific Coast Hospice admits a patient with a positive or presumptive positive COVID-19, or they are showing symptoms of disease & are identified as high risk a Limited Care Team will be established.
 One discipline each will be assigned, one alternate will be designated for RN and CNA.
 Only the officially designated team members will be permitted to make in- person visits, in line with our goal on minimizing spread of disease.
 Telephone call or video calling visits “tele-medicine” from ALL disciplines will be strongly encouraged.
 Social Worker and Chaplain should default to tele-medicine, unless it is not in the best interest of the patient, as determined by the IDT team.
 The RN must visit at least once in person no less than every 14 days.
 Frequencies may be reduced as necessary to balance oversight of patient’s condition and the goal of minimizing the spread of disease.
 RN may perform PRN tele-medicine visits in between as ordered.
 We will work with you to identify a primary place for care in your home, and education on implementing social distancing and proper use of PPE.

 For patients, Pacific Coast Hospice follows the recommendations from the Centers for Disease Control and Prevention (CMS) and state/local health departments that are based upon many factors such as test availability, facility concerns, and the impact of a test result altering the care plan.
-In cojunction with the philosophy and goals of hospice, testing for COVID-19 is generally not appropriate.
+In conjunction with the philosophy and goals of hospice, testing for COVID-19 is generally not appropriate.
 For employees, test decisions are based upon their physicians’ judgment.
+However, home isolation protocol and other CDC recommended precautions may be used, regardless of test confirmation.

 REFERENCE: Centers for Disease Control and Prevention.
 (2020, April 24).
 How to Protect Yourself & Others.
 Retrieved May 5, 2020, from https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html